anshikapatel21/Summer-Olympics-Data-Analysis/README.md

 In this, I have done analysis of summer olympics data during the AI/ML Internship.

-I have solved few questions as asked in the assignment of analysis.
+I have solved few questions as described in the code(.ipynb) file.

 I have created graphs of the top-5 data.